7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/Chisel.md

 Given the discrepancy between term used in [[Port-Redirection-And-Tunnelling]] as a authorial decision I am just going to try standardise the Offensive Security terminology - so read the linked article for information regard why this repository uses a particular set of definitions.

 [Chisel](https://github.com/jpillora/chisel.git) *"is a fast TCP/UDP tunnel, transported over HTTP, secured via SSH.
 Single executable including both client and server.
-Written in Go (golang).
+Written in Go (Golang).
 Chisel is mainly useful for passing through firewalls, though it can also be used to provide a secure endpoint into your network."*

 ![](chiselworksthisway.png)